Counterculture: LGBTQ

 Disco music in large part rose out of the New York gay club scene of the early 1970s as a reaction to the stigmatization of gays and other outside groups such as blacks by the counterculture of that era.
 By later in the decade, disco was dominating the pop charts.
 The popular Village People and the critically acclaimed Sylvester had gay-themed lyrics and presentation.

-Another element of LGBTQ counter-culture that began in the 1970s—and continues today—is the lesbian land, landdyke movement, or womyn's land movement.
+Another element of LGBTQ counterculture that began in the 1970s—and continues today—is the lesbian land, landdyke movement, or womyn's land movement.
 Radical feminists inspired by the back-to-the-land initiative and migrated to rural areas to create communities that were often female-only and/or lesbian communes.
 "Free Spaces" are defined by Sociologist Francesca Polletta as "small-scale settings within a community or movement that are removed from the direct control of dominant groups, are voluntarily participated in, and generate the cultural challenge that precedes or accompanies political mobilization.
-Women came together in Free Spaces like music festivals, activist groups and collectives to share ideas with like-minded people and to explore the idea of the lesbian land movement.
+Women came together in Free Spaces like music festivals, activist groups, and collectives to share ideas with like-minded people and to explore the idea of the lesbian land movement.
 The movement is closely tied to eco-feminism.

 The four tenets of the Landdyke Movement are relationship with the land, liberation and transformation, living the politics, and bodily Freedoms.
-Most importantly, members of these communities seek to live outside of a patriarchal society that puts emphasis on "beauty ideals that discipline the female body, compulsive heterosexuality, competitiveness with other women, and dependence".
+Most importantly, members of these communities seek to live outside of a patriarchal society that emphasizes "beauty ideals that discipline the female body, compulsive heterosexuality, competitiveness with other women, and dependence".
 Instead of adhering typical female gender roles, the women of Landdyke communities value "self-sufficiency, bodily strength, autonomy from men and patriarchal systems, and the development of lesbian-centered community".
 Members of the Landdyke movement enjoy bodily freedoms that have been deemed unacceptable in the modern Western world—such as the freedom to expose their breasts, or to go without any clothing at all.
-An awareness of their impact on the Earth, and connection to nature is essential members of the Landdyke Movement's way of life.
+An awareness of their impact on the Earth and connection to nature is essential for members of the Landdyke Movement's way of life.